buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcSpatialZoneTypeEnum.md

 # IfcSpatialZoneTypeEnum

-This enumeration defines the range of different types of spatial zones that can further specify an _IfcSpatialZoneTypeEnum_.
+This enumeration defines the range of different types of spatial zones that can further specify an _IfcSpatialZone_.

 > HISTORY  New enumeration in IFC4.